 Bangkok to Koh Samet route information

 The distance from Bangkok to Koh Samet is around 220km.
-From Bangkok you have several options to get to Ban Phe (The mainland area with the boats that go to the island).
+From Bangkok you have several options to get to Ban Phe (the port area where you can get boats to the island).
 All the public transport options go from the Eastern Bus terminal.
 This is located just one minute away from Ekkamai BTS station (there are signs inside the station).

 QUICKEST – Taxi